Writing Routes in Laravel 6 and Laravel 7. Start by Learning This Basic Format.

 From the perspective of someone creating an app, it feels like "creating URLs."

-In Laravel, routing is described in files under the routes/
+In Laravel, routing is described in files under the routes/ directory, such as:

 routes/web.php